Culotta History, Family Crest & Coats of Arms

 Culotta Settlers in United States in the 20th Century

-- Antonino Culotta, aged 51, who emigrated to the United States from Termini, Palermo, in 1907
+- Antonino Culotta, aged 51, who immigrated to the United States from Termini, Palermo, in 1907

-- Bara Culotta, aged 17, who emigrated to America from Termini, Palermo, in 1907
+- Bara Culotta, aged 17, who immigrated to America from Termini, Palermo, in 1907

 - Concetta Culotta, aged 22, who landed in America from Cefalri, Palermo, in 1908